nolanbjohnson/nolanbjohnson.github.io/_drafts/learn-sql-in-10-minutes.md

 categories: DAC
 ---
 # Learn SQL in 10 minutes
-Hopefully you’re already convinced that learning SQL is worth it (why would you bother if you didn’t…don’t you have anything better to do?!), but if not check this out first.
-That’s not part of the 10 minutes, just so you know.
+<p>Hopefully you’re already convinced that learning SQL is worth it (why would you bother if you didn’t…don’t you have anything better to do?!), but if not check this out first.
+That’s not part of the 10 minutes, just so you know.</p>
-In the next 10 minutes you’ll learn a method for writing SQL that will initially serve as a crutch to help you hobble through SQL until you internalize the process.
+<p>In the next 10 minutes you’ll learn a method for writing SQL that will initially serve as a crutch to help you hobble through SQL until you internalize the process.
 Then you’ll be standing on two solid SQL feet.
 Then you can learn to walk, run, skip and dance with SQL.
-All the background you need
+All the background you need</p>
-Databases are where we store mass amounts of data.
+<p>Databases are where we store mass amounts of data.
 One way of storing data in databases is called relational, which means “a bunch of related, but separate, tables.”
 SQL is meant for relational databases.
 Tables have rows (called records) and columns (called fields).
 A piece of data is stored in a field in a record.
-SQL allows us to retrieve records from tables within relational databases.
+SQL allows us to retrieve records from tables within relational databases.</p>

-## Stuff you need to know for the real world
-There are two types of databases: file-based and server-based.
-A file-based database is housed completely within your computer in a single file.
-A server-based database is a piece of software that sits on another computer.
-To interact with this type of database, you use a client (a piece of software on your computer that couples with the piece of software on the other computer) to connect to the server and then send a SQL statement over the connection and receive data back.
-For obvious reasons, server-based databases are more difficult to set up, but are more commonly used in the real world because multiple users can easily connect to and use the same database.
-File-based databases are simple to set up and great for practicing SQL and for when you’re the only one who needs to access the data.

 ## SQL is easy
 SQL is more structured than most programming languages—in fact SQL is short for Structured Query Language.
 Query means question, and we’re learning how to pose questions that a database can respond to with data.
 Questions to a database begin with the keyword SELECT.